milger/truextend_exercise/README.md

-# truextend_exercise
+# TruextEnd exercise

-Simple ui test
+Simple ui test written in ruby and gherkins